lupyuen/pinephone-emulator/README.md

 If we don't need to intercept every single instruction, try the Block Execution Hook...

-# Block Execution Hooks for Arm64 Emulation
+# Block Execution Hook for Arm64 Emulation

 _Is there something that works like a Code Execution Hook..._